Annamarie2019/ExampleDApps/README.md

 ### Headers

-This dApp informs destination-chain of the last header of source-chain.
+This dapp informs destination-chain of the last header of source-chain.

-1. To deploy the dApp, run:
+1. To deploy the dapp, run:

 `node scripts/deploy examples/headers [<local|testnet>]`